โฐ Minimum Connection Times

 ๐ข Terminal Information

 Gulkana Airport (GKN) is a vital state-owned aviation facility located in the Copper River Census Area of interior Alaska, serving the communities of Gulkana and Glennallen.
 Strategically positioned northeast of Glennallen, the airport is a critical transportation hub for the vast Copper River Basin.
-The facility features a substantial 5,000-foot asphalt runway and is recognized as an essential piece of infrastructure for a region where aviation is often the only reliable link for personnel, mail, and medical evacuations.
+The airport operates a substantial 5,000-foot asphalt runway and is recognized as an essential piece of infrastructure for a region where aviation is often the only reliable link for personnel, mail, and medical evacuations.

 The terminal facilities at Gulkana Airport are designed to provide a comfortable and functional environment for the general aviation community and regional travelers.
 The airport features a well-appointed pilot lounge equipped with a flight planning area, high-speed internet, and satellite TV.
 The facility also provides a resting area and basic food services, reflecting its role as an important waypoint for pilots traversing the Alaskan interior.
 The airport is expertly managed to handle a variety of operations, including corporate business, recreational flying, and essential government transport.